 Extraction, whether it occurs before or after change data capture, is the transfer of data from the source system into the DW/BI environment.
 Besides actually moving the data, you have two main responsibilities in this step.
 First, you need to rid yourself of all narrowly proprietary data formats during the transfer itself.
 Change EBCDIC character formatting to ASCII.
 Unravel all IBM mainframe data formats (e.g., packed decimals and OCCURS statements) into standard relational database management system table and column formats.
-I also suggest unraveling XML hierarchical structures at this stage, although perhaps at some point XML structures will be fully supported at a semantic level by relational databases.
+I also suggest unraveling XML hierarchical structures at this stage, even though XML structures can now be fully supported at a semantic level by relational databases.